All Collections

 Updated over a week ago

-In some extremely rare instances, it might not be possible to get a copyright claim resolved in your favor for tracks downloaded from Fugue, even if you did all the required steps correctly.
+In extremely rare instances, even if you followed all the required steps correctly, it might not be possible to resolve a copyright claim in your favor for tracks downloaded from Fugue.

 If your claim dispute is rejected, the best course of action to still have your video publicly available on YouTube (and monetized, if applicable!) will be to replace the copyrighted tracks that are causing problems with alternatives.